creold/illustrator-scripts/md/Color.md

 Removes intermediate color stops of gradient fill and stroke for selected objects.

+> **Warning**
+> Unfortunately, the copied gradients are one swatch in the Illustrator.
+Manually break the link by changing the gradient twice with the `Reverse Gradient` button.

 ![RemoveGradientStops](https://i.ibb.co/cv6wgPq/remove-Gradient-Stops.gif)

 ## ReverseGradientColor
 [![Direct](https://img.shields.io/badge/Direct%20Link-ReverseGradientColor.jsx-FF6900.svg)](http://bit.do/rvsgradcol) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Reverse the order of gradient colors and their opacity.
 Does not reverse the locations of color stops.

-If a gradient is copied from another object with the Eyedropper Tool (I), the Illustrator will think that they have the same gradient.
-Use the Reverse Gradient button in the Gradient panel instead then.
+> **Warning**
+> Unfortunately, the copied gradients are one swatch in the Illustrator.
+Manually break the link by changing the gradient twice with the `Reverse Gradient` button.

 ![ReverseGradient](https://i.ibb.co/Fg8nnHZ/Reverse-Gradient-Color.gif)